LGT Fund Management Co Ltd. Invests $240,000 in Dollar General Co. (NYSE:DG)

 Analysts Set New Price Targets

 A number of equities analysts recently issued reports on DG shares.
-Oppenheimer increased their target price on shares of Dollar General from $275.00 to $285.00 and gave the company an “outperform” rating in a research report on Monday, November 28th.
-Credit Suisse Group started coverage on shares of Dollar General in a research report on Monday, December 19th.
-They issued a “neutral” rating and a $260.00 target price for the company.
-Morgan Stanley decreased their target price on shares of Dollar General from $270.00 to $260.00 and set an “overweight” rating for the company in a research report on Monday, December 5th.
-Truist Financial decreased their target price on shares of Dollar General from $262.00 to $237.00 and set a “hold” rating for the company in a research report on Friday, December 2nd.
-Finally, Evercore ISI decreased their target price on shares of Dollar General to $265.00 in a research report on Friday, December 2nd.
+Telsey Advisory Group decreased their target price on shares of Dollar General from $285.00 to $270.00 and set an “outperform” rating for the company in a research report on Friday, December 2nd.
+Morgan Stanley reduced their price objective on shares of Dollar General from $270.00 to $260.00 and set an “overweight” rating for the company in a research report on Monday, December 5th.
+Oppenheimer raised their price objective on shares of Dollar General from $275.00 to $285.00 and gave the company an “outperform” rating in a research report on Monday, November 28th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Dollar General from $265.00 to $293.00 in a research report on Tuesday, November 29th.
+Finally, Credit Suisse Group assumed coverage on shares of Dollar General in a research report on Monday, December 19th.
+They set a “neutral” rating and a $260.00 price objective for the company.
 Five equities research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the stock.
 According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $267.73.

 Insider Transactions at Dollar General